 Player i’s strategy S is strictly dominated by another strategy S’ if, for every possible combination of strategies by all other players, S’ gives Player i higher payoffs than S.

-- If Bar B is expected to play $2, Bar A can get $60 by playing $2 also and can get $80.
+- If Bar B is expected to play $2, then Bar A earns $60 by also playing $2, but would earn $80 by switching to $4.

 Therefore, Bar A would never play the strategy $2.
 For any possible strategy by Bar A’s opponent, there is some strategy that gives a higher payoff than the $2 strategy.
 We can generalize this to say that rational players never play strictly dominated strategies.